frchiron/MowerApp/README.md

 ### The tasks
 The company X wants to develop an auto-mower for square surfaces.

-The mower can be programmed to go throughout the whole surface.
-Mower's position is represented by coordinates (X,Y) and a characters indicate the orientation according to cardinal notations (N,E,W,S).
+The mower can be programmed to go throughout the whole surface. com.kata.mower.domain.Mower's position is represented by coordinates (X,Y) and a characters indicate the orientation according to cardinal notations (N,E,W,S).